Revisiting Koehler's experiment of measuring the ratio of the specific heats of air by self-sustained oscillations: Preliminary qualitative analysis

 with and

-PWLD systems are widely used to model real-world phenomena in fields such as electrical circuits, control systems, impact and friction mechanics, and biological systems.
+PWLD systems\cite{Llibre2018} are widely used to model real-world phenomena in fields such as electrical circuits, control systems, impact and friction mechanics, and biological systems.
 However, analyzing periodic solutions, which often correspond to steady-state responses in general PWLD systems, is notoriously challenging \cite{Jeffrey2018}.
-This difficulty arises because PWLD systems autonomously switch their behavior at specific boundaries, leading to discontinuities and distinct sets of governing equations in different regions of the phase space.
+This difficulty arises because PWLD systems switch their behavior at the separation plane, leading to discontinuities and distinct sets of governing equations in different regions of the phase space.
 Accurately handling transitions across these boundaries often requires solving implicit or transcendental equations, which can be particularly challenging or even infeasible in practice.
-Despite these challenges, the following sections of this paper will provide an approximate analysis to demonstrate if the periodic solutions exist, specifically, solutions in which the small ball passes through the hole position once upward and once downward during a single period, then the system's motion frequency is indeed very close to the \textit{Rüchardt} frequency.
+Despite these challenges, the following sections provide an approximate analysis showing that, if periodic solutions exist—i.e., solutions for which the ball passes through $x=0$ at regular time intervals—the oscillation frequency is very close to the Rüchardt frequency.

 Analyzing fixed points (equilibrium points) yields valuable insights for dynamical systems.
-In both half-space $\{y\geq 0\}$ and $\{y< 0\}$, Eqs.(\ref{dimensionless_dynamics}) do not exhibit global fixed points.
+In both half-spaces $\{y\geq 0\}$ and $\{y< 0\}$, Eqs.(\ref{dimensionless_dynamics}) do not exhibit global fixed points.
 However, note that on the right-hand side of the equations, the variable $y$ appears only within $G(y)$, whose constant value is piecewise determined by $y$.
-Thus, $y$ can be treated as a parameter, allowing for an analysis of the system in the $(u, p)$ projection plane for each half-space, $\{y\geq 0\}$ and $\{y< 0\}$.
+Thus, $y$ can be treated as a parameter, allowing for an analysis of the system in the $(u, p)$ projection plane for each half-space, $\{y\geq 0\}$ and $\{y< 0\}$: